Celebrating Inclusive Trade

-National Co-op Grocers (NCG) has launched this logo to highlight diversity throughout the supply chain.
+National Co-op Grocers (NCG) has launched the Inclusive Trade logo to highlight diversity throughout the supply chain.

 “NCG believes supply chains should include a seat at the table for systemically underrepresented populations.
 Supplier diversity promotes greater innovation, a healthier competitive environment, and more equitably distributed benefits among all community members.
 NCG is committed to doing our part to create a more just society by cultivating partnerships with businesses owned by people who identify as women, Black, indigenous, people of color (POC), LGBTQIA+, persons with disabilities, and veterans.”

 As a member of NCG, your Co-op celebrates this new initiative and seeks to find ways to highlight diversity in the supply chain so that you can easily find products from diverse suppliers.
 With this in mind, we’ll run promotions throughout the year to highlight the many Inclusive Trade producers we offer here at the Co-op.
 In fact, our Member Deals Spotlight from October 6th – 12th shines brightly on Singing Cedars Apiary, which was started by native Abenaki Roland Smith and his wife Deborah in 1971.

 Of course, Singing Cedars is just one of the Inclusive Trade producers that our Co-op is proud to work with, so remember to look for the logo throughout the store!